scamnasio/pseudofitter/README.md

 newcoefficients.py – plots values of 5 polynomial coefficients across a table of spectral types and colors (with uncertainties) pseudo_fitter.py – fits a polynomial of nth-degree to an array of data using Pyspeckit.
-This also outputs mean and standard deviation of the fit coefficients using Monte Carlo uncertainty analysis sequence_plots.py – creates spectral sequence plots of three objects pulling local data files You can find the Github repository for this project here.
+This also outputs mean and standard deviation of the fit coefficients using Monte Carlo uncertainty analysis sequence_plots.py – creates spectral sequence plots of three objects pulling local data files